TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingHTML/MarksSubparts/Index.rst

      with all marks and subparts.
 You can check it out when you're done to validate your work, but using it right away would spoil your learning process.

-- Open the HTML template with your text editor.
+Now open the HTML template with your favorite text editor.

 .. _add-marker-subparts: